81st Regiment Infantry U.S. Colored Troops

-81st Regiment Infantry U.S. Colored Troops was a regiment of United States Colored Troops during the American Civil War.
+The 81st Regiment Infantry U.S. Colored Troops was a regiment of United States Colored Troops during the American Civil War.
 Initially formed as the 9th Infantry, Corps d'Afrique on September 2, 1863, the regiment was re-designated as the 81st Regiment Infantry on April 4, 1864.
 It primarily served at Port Hudson, Louisiana, and was mustered out on November 30, 1866.